Season |

 Preference point only code as a first choice D-P-999-99-P.

-There are numerous options within this point range, and we highly recommend applicants consider using their deer points in Colorado.
+There are numerous options within this point range, and we highly recommend that applicants consider using their deer points in Colorado.
 Doing so will allow you to re-enter the draw and increase your chances of hunting more frequently.

 With this many points accumulated, you have plenty of great options to consider.
 Don't overlook the hunts listed in the tables above or feel like you're wasting points on them.
 The tables below highlight some of the best hunts available within this point range.

 For applicants with 13 or more points, you're likely aiming for some of the top hunts in the state.
 Many of these hunts, such as Unit 44 (fourth rifle, for example), can take decades of point-building to secure.
 Given all the changes happening in Colorado, it might be worth considering using your points now, as the future is uncertain.
-Overall, Colorado remains a fantastic destination for deer hunting and is a must apply state for any mule deer enthusiast.
+Overall, Colorado remains a fantastic destination for deer hunting and is a must-apply state for any mule deer enthusiast.
 Best of luck in the draw!

 Save unit seasons in Filtering